jghoman/awesome-apache-airflow/README.md

 - [Introducing KEDA for Airflow](https://www.astronomer.io/blog/the-keda-autoscaler/) - How to use KEDA scaler system to enable autoscaling of celery workers based on data stored in the Airflow metadata database.

 ## Introductions and tutorials
+- [Start Building Better Data Pipelines With apache Airflow](https://blog.delaplex.com/start-building-better-data-pipelines-with-apache-airflow) 2020-Oct - Naman Gupta covers the basics of Airflow and its concepts.
 - [Airflow Repository Template](https://github.com/soggycactus/airflow-repo-template) - A boilerplate repository for developing locally with Airflow, with linting & tests for valid DAGs and plugins.
 Just clone and run `make start-airflow` to get started!
 Add some CI jobs to deploy your code and you're done.
 - [Automate AWS Tasks Thanks to Airflow Hooks](https://blog.sicara.com/automate-aws-tasks-boto3-airflow-hooks-593c3120e8fc) - A step by step tutorial to understand how to connect your Airflow pipeline to S3.
 - [How Apache Airflow Distributes Jobs on Celery workers](https://blog.sicara.com/using-airflow-with-celery-workers-54cb5212d405) - A short description of the steps taken by a task instance, from scheduling to success, in a distributed architecture.